Nelliewangari/Triangle/README.md

 {Triangle Tracker}
-{A project about knowing whether a triangle is equilateral,isocelece or scalene .}, {16/2/2019}
+{A project about knowing whether a triangle is equilateral,isosceles or scalene .}, {16/2/2019}
 By {Nellie}
 Description
 {This is a detailed description of my application, including its purpose and usage and  information I want users or other developers to have}